rpmik/MesoWestToWeatherCat/README.md

 1. Then delete the metadata at the top, but retain the first header row and delete the second row of units
 1. Then by Date_Time column, sort ascending so that time progress forwards toward the end of the file.
 1. After that, export the data back out to CSV for processing.
 1. Then create folders for each year there's data for.
-Just named YYYY (2018, 2019 etc).
+Folders are named YYYY (2018, 2019 etc).
-1. Put this script in their parent folder, change the variable for the starting year and the CSV file name.
-Then review the script’s code to make sure it’ll work for you, then run the script using python3
+1. Put this script in their parent folder, edit the script, and at minimum change the variable for the starting year and  the CSV file name.
+1. Then review the script’s code to make sure it’ll work for you, then on the command line run the script using python3

 When the script is done, use bbedit multi-file find and replace the odd upside-down question mark character (\x{0D}) in all the files with nothing.
 No idea why that happens.